Medical Office Assistant Certificate

 Looking to work in a medically-focused reception or clerical setting?
 This program features new curriculum and a 90-hour practicum.
 It offers skills training to effectively work and communicate in a variety of tasks within medical offices.

-Employment opportunities: Hospitals, medical offices, care facilities, health authorities, health units and health service agencies.
+Employment opportunities: Hospitals, medical offices, care facilities, health authorities, health units, health service agencies and complementary health offices (RMT, chiropractor, acupuncture, etc.).

 Tuition and Fees